Is wanting a divorce selfish and cruel? Here is an email from a reader who is being accused of being these things because she wants a divorce:

 Last week, I told him I want a divorce and he is trying everything in his power to get me to change my mind.
 I am tired of this situation and can’t take anymore.
 He is calling me selfish and cruel.
 I kinda feel like I am, but I also feel released from his drama.

 The first thing I want to say is thank you from the bottom of my heart for serving our country and keeping us safe.
-You are completely appreciated and very very very respected and held in my highest regard.
+I appreciate and respect you immensely.

 He also was not forthright with you in sharing the fact that he had additional children than what you thought.
 Would you have married him knowing that?
 Maybe, maybe not.
 He probably doesn’t think you would have, which is why he didn’t tell you.

-Regarding selfish and cruel.
-Please believe me when I tell you that you are not those things.
+Regarding selfish and cruel in wanting a divorce, please believe me when I tell you that you are not those things.
 You were misled.
 You are supporting him.
 You are dealing with his unwarranted jealousy streak.
 How does wanting a divorce from all of those things make you selfish and cruel?
 It doesn’t.